 What is a stock option?

-A stock option is a contract that gives the owner the right, but not the obligation, to buy or sell a particular stock at a fixed price (the strike price) for a specific period of time (the expiration date).
-The contract also obligates the seller or writer to meet the terms of delivery if the contract right is exercised by the owner.
-To learn more about stock options view OIC's "What is an Option?" page or consider taking the Options Basics online class.
+A stock option is a contract that gives the owner the right, but not the obligation, to buy or sell a particular stock at a fixed price (the strike price) for a specific period (until expiration).
+The contract also obligates the seller or writer to meet the terms of delivery if the owner exercises the contract right.Back to top

 What is a call?